fbfdsouza/desing-patterns-in-practice/README.md

 ## S: Single Responsability principle

 Functions, Method, Classes shouldn't be doing more than one thing neither having more than one purpose.

 ## O: OPEN Closed Principle

 Open to extension vs Close to modification - NOT TOO CLEAR RIGHT?
 Not to be confused with extending classes for inheritance.

 Make less changeable classes, if you have too many if/switch statements you're probably breaking this principle.
 Let other classes implement the interface your client class need, and don't worry with comparing instaces of them.
+The strategy design patter is a great example to show what this principle is all about.

 ## L: Livosky Substitution Principle